neurodance/teams-ai/teams.md/src/components/include/essentials/graph/typescript.incl.md

 The Graph Client provides a straight-forward `call` method to interact with Microsoft Graph and issue requests scoped to a specific user or application.
 Paired with the Graph Endpoints packages, it offers discoverable and type-safe access to the vast Microsoft Graph API surface.

-Having an understanding of [how the graph API works](https://learn.microsoft.com/en-us/graph/use-the-api) will help you make the most of the library.
+Having an understanding of [how the graph API works](https://learn.microsoft.com/en-us/graph/use-the-api) will help you make the most of the SDK.
 For example, to get the `id` of the chat instance between a user and an app, [Microsoft Graph](https://learn.microsoft.com/en-us/graph/api/userscopeteamsappinstallation-get-chat?view=graph-rest-1.0&tabs=http) exposes it via:

 ```
 GET /users/{user-id | user-principal-name}/teamwork/installedApps/{app-installation-id}/chat